refi64/fcp/README.rst

 fcp
 ===

-An ultra-fast, multi-threaded file-copy utility written in `Nim <http://nim-lang.org/>`_.
+An ultra-fast, multi-threaded file-copy utility written in `Nim <http://nim-lang.org/>`_. fcp excels in moving directories with a large number of moderately-sized or large files.

 Building
 ********